 Make sure you understand all of the housing options.
 At some schools, dorms are coed by room, so you may end up sharing bathrooms with the opposite sex.
-At others, there’s separate buildings for each gender as well as quiet halls for those in intensive study programs.
+At others, there’s separate buildings for different genders, as well as quiet halls for those in intensive study programs.

 And some schools have luxurious apartments or even townhomes, but they are often reserved for upper-level students.

-Some schools have limited major options, or have very limited programs.
+Some schools may have limited major options, or have very limited programs in the subjects you want to study.
 Make sure you understand what majors the school is well-known for, and speak to alumnae who graduated from that major.

 Comparing all of the different factors can be difficult.
 Thankfully, there are a number of tools that can help you make an informed decision.

 CollegeData offers a comprehensive database of information on schools nationwide.
 One of their most powerful tools is the Financial Aid Tracker.

 You can enter your financial aid awards for each school that accepts you, and the tool will break down which is the best offer and why.
 It’s an objective comparison that can help you understand the complete value of your financial aid package.

 If you’re not sure where to start, Big Future (from the College Board) offers checklists and guides to help you evaluate each school.
 They also have videos featuring education experts sharing advice and testimonials from students.

 College Scorecard is an interactive tool provided by the U.S. Department of Education that allows users to investigate a wealth of information on colleges and universities.

 The data-rich College Scorecard offers users the ability to search and learn about schools.
 Searches can include campus setting, type of degree and major programs and location, among other options.